NilamShinde-github/Titanic-Survival-Prediction-using-decision-tree-algorithm-from-scratch/README.md

 we proceed down.
 The important fact to build an effective decision tree is based on which question to ask and when to ask and to do that we have to quantify how many questions can help us to separate the labels.
-We can quantify the amount of uncertainty of each node (feature) using a matrix called Gini impurity and can calculate how much questions reduce that uncertainty using the Information Gain formula.
+We can quantify the amount of uncertainty of each node (feature) using a matrix called Entropy and can calculate how much questions reduce that uncertainty using the Information Gain formula.
 We use this concept to select the best question to ask and split the data based on those questions till the end of the questions.
 The end nodes are known as a leaf node.